12q1/local_docs/words/acquainting.md

-# acquainting
+# Acquainting

 ---
-## Verb #verb
+#verb
 - **(followed by with) To furnish or give experimental knowledge of; to make (one) to know; to make familiar.**
  - _Example: I think you should acquaint him with the realities of the situation._
 - **(followed by of or that) To communicate notice to; to inform; to make cognizant.**
 - **To familiarize; to [[accustom]].**
 ---